 Trump’s slogan of “America First” isn’t at all new.
 Rather, it’s a re-tread of the America First Committee’s slogan of the 1930s.
-Founded at Yale, this non-interventionist group sought to prevent America’s entry into WWII, and was championed by non other than famous-aviator-turned Nazi sympathizer, Charles Lindbergh.
-Join Dr. Cynthia Koch, the FDR Foundation’s Historian in Residence, for an intimate look back at the last time forces in America urged us to turn our backs to the world.
+Founded at Yale, this non-interventionist group sought to prevent America’s entry into WWII, and was championed by none other than famous-aviator-turned Nazi sympathizer, Charles Lindbergh.
+Join Dr. Cynthia Koch, the FDR Foundation’s Historian in Residence, for an intimate look back at the last time dark forces in America urged us to turn our backs to the world.

 Wednesday, 10/10th 7 PM FDR Suite SIGN UP required

 About the speaker: CYNTHIA M. KOCH is Historian in Residence and Director of History Programing for the Franklin Delano Roosevelt Foundation at Adams House, Harvard University.
 She was Director of the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York and subsequently Senior Adviser to the Office of Presidential Libraries, National Archives, Washington, D.C.
 From 2013-16 she was Public Historian in Residence at Bard College, where she taught courses in public history and Franklin and Eleanor Roosevelt.
 Her most recent publications are “They Hated Eleanor, Too,” “Hillary R[oosevelt] Clinton,” “Demagogues and Democracy,” and “Democracy and the Election” are published online by the FDR Foundation http://fdrfoundation.org/.